Northwest Aroostook, Maine

-Northwest Aroostook is an unincorporated area in Aroostook County, Maine, United States.
+Northwest Aroostook is an unorganized territory in Aroostook County, Maine, United States.
 The population was 12 at the 2020 census.

 Geography

 According to the United States Census Bureau, the unorganized territory has a total area of 6913.2 sqkm, of which 6810.1 sqkm is land and 103.2 sqkm, or 1.49%, is water.

 There are 70 townships within the unorganized territory, plus part of one that is shared with Square Lake.
 The northernmost point of Maine, Big Twenty Township, is located in Northwest Aroostook.